What is Community Supported Agriculture?

 How much does a basic share cost?

 The Cobble Hill CSA’s basic subscription package consists of a weekly share of produce from Green Thumb Farm.
 This share is delivered each week from June through early December.
-The weekly produce share costs $18- $20.00 a week.
-In addition to this subscription, all members are required to pay a $30 administrative Members must also complete two shifts assisting with produce distribution on Tuesdays over the course of the season.
+The weekly produce share costs $18- $22.00 a week.
+In addition to this subscription, all members are required to pay a $20 administrative fee.
+Members must also complete work shifts assisting with produce distribution on Tuesdays over the course of the season.

 How do I get my produce?